rpeszek/my-blogs/posts/2021-12-01-types-in-ts.md

 Sometimes you want do define functions that work across types.
 This is were subtyping comes in.

 Structural type is a subtype (i.e. extends) another type if it is more specific.
-You can assign a subtype to supertype.
+You can assign a subtype to the supertype.
 The thing to remember is that you can assign a more specific type to more general type.
 Not the other way around.

 Here are some examples of this happening for the union types.
-(Subtyping of union types seems less commonly understood and may seem upside down.
-Roughly speaking, you can assign a type with fewer variants to a type with more variants.)
+Subtyping of union types seems less commonly understood, it is dual to objects, and may seem upside down.
+Roughly speaking, you can assign a type with fewer variants to a type with more variants.

 Before continuing reading pass this code, please try to implement (at least in your head) the `amIFooOrBar` function:

 ```JavaScript